cqllum/php-website-generator/README.md

 # php-website-generator
-🚀PHP Business website generator - Completely Databaseless - JSON Oreintated
+🚀PHP Business website generator - Completely Databaseless - JSON Orientated

 Download the repo - and get a fully functional business website - that can be completely controlled by an Admin Panel.